The X-Trans Audit: Unifying a Decade of Fujifilm Color

 The answer lies in the signal architecture.
 Here is the difference:

-Fuji Velvia forces you to accept a loss of dynamic range in exchange for color impact.
-The Cobalt workflow allows you to keep the full data of a modern sensor while painting with the aesthetic soul of a classic CCD sensor.
+Fuji Velvia forces you to accept a loss of dynamic range in exchange for immediate impact.
+The Cobalt workflow allows you to preserve the color integrity of a modern sensor while painting with the aesthetic soul of a classic CCD sensor.

 Joe Ng Photography | Vancouver, BC